LedgeDash/unum/docs/ir.md

 The `Name` field specifies the function's name which can be any valid ASCII strings.
 Each function must have a name that's unique within its application.
 The application's name is specified in the Unum template and not in each function's `unum_config.yaml`.
 When deploying applications, Unum by default names the deployed FaaS function `<application name>-<function name>`.
 That is if you deploy your application on AWS, your Lambda functions will have names of `<application name>-<function name>`.
 See [Unum template documentation](https://github.com/LedgeDash/unum/blob/main/docs/template.md) and [Unum CLI documentation](https://github.com/LedgeDash/unum/blob/main/docs/cli.md) for more details.

+### Start

+`Start` is set to True for entry functions of applications.
+Users invoke an application by invoking its entry function.
+At runtime, the Unum library checks if `Start` is true, and if yes, adds a `Session` field to the runtime payload that uniquely identifies each application invocation.
+See the [Unum runtime documtation](https://github.com/LedgeDash/unum/blob/main/docs/runtime.md) for details.

+### Checkpoint

+`Checkpoint` is a boolean field that controls whether a node's output is checkpointed into the data store.
+Checkpoints directly affect the execution guarantees of applications.
+When `Checkpoint` is set to false, application are executed at-least once; whereas when `Checkpoint` is true, applications are executed exactly-once.

 ### Next

 The `Next` field specifies the outgoing edges.
 If there is only one outgoing edge (i.e., a chain or a one-to-one transition), the `Next` field contains only a single object.
 For example,